CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **1) Translation table syntax errors -** Any syntax error in the translation table will make the engine stop at the very beginning of a translation process with a meaningful error message.
 This could be due to the translation table refering a non-existing helper function, specifying an incorrect number of parameters, refering to a non-existing source value, passing a badly formed parameter (e.g. '1a' as integer) or using a helper function returning a type different than what is specified as the 'target_attribute_type'.
 It is up to the writer of the translation table to avoid and fix these errors.

-**2) Helper function errors -**  The second case is usually due to source value that cannot be handled by the specified translation helper function (e.g. a NULL value).
+**2) Helper function errors -**  The second case is usually due to source values that cannot be handled by the specified translation helper function (e.g. a NULL value).
 It might happen at any moment during the translation, even after hours.
 It is therefore important to use well written helper functions.
 All translation helper functions should be written such that they do not produce errors, they should return NULL instead.
 Ideally any invalid data types that could cause an error in a translation helper function should be trapped by a validation function so that invalid data never reaches the translation function.
 Any translation helper function returning NULL will return the generic translation error code values in the target table (TRANSLATION_ERROR or -3333).
 Once translation is complete the user can review the target table for any TRANSLATION_ERROR or -3333 error codes and either fix the translation helper functions that created them, or modify the validation helper functions to catch the errors.
-For larget translations, we recommend testing the translation tables on a random subset of data to identify as many errors as possible before running the full translation.
+For large translations, we recommend testing the translation tables on a random subset of data to identify as many errors as possible before running the full translation.

 **Overwriting default error codes -** Default error codes for the provided helper functions are defined in the TT_DefaultErrorCode() function in the helperFunctions.sql file.
 This function is itself called by the engine TT_DefaultProjectErrorCode() function.
 You can redefine all default error codes by overwritting the TT_DefaultErrorCode() function or you can redefine only some of them by overwritting the TT_DefaultProjectErrorCode() function (other error codes will still be defined by TT_DefaultErrorCode()).
 Simply copy the TT_DefaultErrorCode() or the TT_DefaultProjectErrorCode() function in your project and define an error code for each possible type (text, integer, double precision, geometry) for every helper function for which you want to redefine the error code.